rkonovalov/jfilter/README.md

 }
 ```

-For more examples please follow to the link [Examples](https://rkonovalov.github.io/projects/jfilter/1.0.8/examples/)
+For more examples please follow to the link [Examples](https://rkonovalov.github.io/projects/jfilter/1.0.9/examples/)

 # Release notes

+## Version 1.0.9
+    * Fixed bug "No converter found for return value of type" Case #1
+    * Added little features from Case #4, Case #5

 ## Version 1.0.8
     * Added Dynamic Filter which allows to create own filters with custom behaviour